 Master of Science in Child and Adolescent Developmental Psychology

-This program focuses on working with or advocating for children and adolescents.
-You’ll study kids’ developmental stages and the impact of family, school, peers, and culture.
+This program may help psychology students learn how to work with or advocate for a child or teen.
+You’ll study stages of a kids’ development and the impact of family, school, peers, and culture.

 - ADHD and Autism Spectrum

 - Pre Natal and Early Child hood Development

 No specific program accreditation